lsst-sqre/sqr-079/index.rst

 The former is the key in the entry in the external secret store and also normally the key in the Kubernetes ``Secret`` resource to create, and thus the key should be chosen to match the expected key used by the application's Kubernetes resources.
 The description is a human-readable description of the secret and what it is used for.

-Each application secret is also marked as mandatory, optional, or required if and only if a specific application setting is present.
+Each application secret is also marked as either mandatory or required only if a specific application setting is present.
-In the last case, the setting is a Helm chart value, which may be set in either :file:`values.yaml` or in :file:`values-{environment}.yaml`.
+In the latter case, the setting is a Helm chart value, which may be set in either :file:`values.yaml` or in :file:`values-{environment}.yaml`.

 In some cases, an application secret may be a copy of the secret used by another application.
 A typical example of this is the database password used to talk to an internal PostgreSQL server deployed by Phalanx.